 We landed 3 hours later at 23.10 local time.
-Airport was very empty on arrival.
-Got some local money out, 20,000 Kronur about $160 Australian dollars.
-No idea if it will be enough.
-Found the transfer bus company and went outside to a think minus temperature.
-In Bangkok it was hard not to sweat, that won’t be a problem in Iceland.
+After getting some local money out, 20,000 Kronur or about $160 Australian dollars I found the transfer bus company and went outside to what I think based on the very weather so cold was a minus temperature of around -4 or -6.
+In Bangkok it was hard not to sweat, that will not be a problem in Iceland.

 In summary my passport got 6 stamps during this weird travelling period, an experience in itself.